Towards the understanding of the genuine three-body interaction for p$-$p$-$p and p$-$p$-\Lambda$: Results

 \section{Results}

-The measured normalised three-particle mixed moments for \pppCF and \ppLCF triplets are shown in Fig.~\ref{fig:nMM} on the left and right panels, respectively.
-The mixing depth in both cases is set to 30.
+The measured three-particle correlation functions for \pppCF and \ppLCF triplets are shown in Fig.~\ref{fig:nMM} on the left and right panels, respectively.
+The number of events used for mixing for both cases is 30.
+The total number of same event triplets that are present at the range $Q_{3}<$ 0.8 GeV/$c$ are 17840 for \pppCF, 10980 for \apapapCF, 9191 for \ppLCF and 5886 for \apapaLCF.
 The green symbols represent the data points with their statistical and systematic uncertainties, while the grey bands correspond to the lower-order two-body interaction contributions obtained using the projector method already shown in Fig.~\ref{fig:lower_order}.
-The non-femtoscopic contributions to the measured normalised mixed moments, evaluated using Monte Carlo simulations, are found to be negligibly small (see Appendix~\ref{app:MC} for a detailed discussion).
+The non-femtoscopic contributions to the measured correlation functions, evaluated using Monte Carlo simulations, are found to be negligibly small (see Appendix~\ref{app:MC} for a detailed discussion).

-In the low $Q_3$ region, the measured moments deviate from the hypothesis of two-particle correlations only.
+In the low $Q_3$ region, the measured correlation functions deviate from the projected lower order contributions obtained using only two-particle correlations.
 The genuine three-body effects are then isolated by evaluating the cumulants

 The lower-order contribution $C^\mathrm{two\text{-}body}(Q_3)$ obtained with the projector method is used.
 The results for \pppCF and \ppLCF triplets are shown in Fig.~\ref{fig:cumulants} on the left and right panels, respectively.